saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/how-to-make-a-blog-quickly-using-astro-and-daisyUI/+page.md

 ## 1. How to Install the Blog Template

-First, you'll need to purchase and download the blog template for astro from the [daisyUI store](https://daisyui.com/store/#208203).
+First, you'll need to purchase and download the blog template for Astro from the [daisyUI store](https://daisyui.com/store/#208203).
 Once you have the template, follow these steps:

 1. **Install Dependencies**